CIS565-Fall-2012/Project1-Raytracer/README.md

 * intersections.h contains functions for geometry intersection testing and point generation.
 You will need to complete:
 	* boxIntersectionTest(), which takes in a box and a ray and performs an intersection test.
 This function should work in the same way as sphereIntersectionTest().
 	* getRandomPointOnSphere(), which takes in a sphere and returns a random point on the surface of the sphere with an even probability distribution.
 This function should work in the same way as getRandomPointOnCube().
+You can (although do not necessarily have to) use this to generate points on a sphere to use a point lights, or can use this for area lighting.

 * interactions.h contains functions for ray-object interactions that define how rays behave upon hitting materials and objects.
 You will need to complete:
 	* getRandomDirectionInSphere(), which generates a random direction in a sphere with a uniform probability.
 This function works in a fashion similar to that of calculateRandomDirectionInHemisphere(), which generates a random cosine-weighted direction in a hemisphere.